pilout/YuzuUpdater/README.md

 -Automaic backup save yuzu game on launch disable/enable.

+-Optimise processor settings for starting yuzu automatically.

+-Kill process that use CPU on yuzu launch.

 # Install
  -Excecutable must be placed in Yuzu directory or a empty folder.